dominion-framework/docs/_src/controllers/controllers.md

 Functions that processing requests will have execution context set to [HTTP Message](/controllers/http-message/).
 It contains information related to HTTP request and response.
-Take it as `req` and `res` in Node.js http module, they are actually wrapping those objects.
+Take it as `req` and `res` in Node.js http module, it is actually wrapping those objects.
 ```js
 GET: [
     function () {